You are currently viewing Top 9 Poorest Countries in Europe

 1- Ukraine

 Ukraine is currently facing significant economic challenges that have contributed to its status as the poorest country in Europe in 2024.
-GDP per capita in Ukraine is $5,663 in 2024, significantly lower than the European average.
+GNI Per Capita of Ukraine is $3.5k, significantly lower than the European average.
 This is largely due to the ongoing conflict in eastern Ukraine, which has disrupted economic activity and investment in the country.

 Unemployment rates in Ukraine have also remained high, with the latest figures showing an unemployment rate of around 10%.
 This is partly due to the uneven distribution of wealth and resources in the country, with a small elite benefiting disproportionately from the country’s economic activities.